How to: Configure RBAC for Internal/External Projects

 Project C

-NOTE Selecting Data Access to All Roles in Hierarchy gives users access to data from everyone in this group.
-For example, the underwriter in Project A will now see the Underwriting Supervisor’s work.
-To do this with Roles, you'd have to grant access to everyone’s data, including the other underwriters.
-To learn more about each available setting, head to our Group Administration article.
+Selecting Data Access to All Roles in Hierarchy gives users access to data from everyone in this group.
+For example, the underwriter in Project A can now view the Underwriting Supervisor’s work.
+If you instead configured roles, you'd have to grant access to everyone’s data, including the other underwriters.

 Role Configuration